Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 Working the Camp Nou’s audio guides is easy.

-It has two parts – a device where you can input numbers corresponding to the exhibit you are standing next to and an earphone which relays the info to you.
+It has two parts – a device where you can input numbers corresponding to the exhibit you are standing next to and an earphone that relays the info.

-Barcelona Stadium tour’s audio guide costs 6 Euros per person and an be bought at the venue.
+Barcelona Stadium tour’s audio guide costs 6 Euros per person, and you can buy it at the venue.

 Restaurants in Camp Nou